virtiumssd/virtium-wrl/README.md

 Prerequisites
 -------------

 A Linux host that meets the requirements for using Wind River Linux.
-This includes Git version 1.9 or greater and Python 3
+This includes Git version 1.9 or greater and Python 3.

 Download
 -------------
-The setup program is expected to be clone inside the project directory
+The setup program is expected to be clone inside the project directory.

 $ cd my-project
 $ git clone https://github.com/virtiumssd/virtium-wrl.git